Skip to main content

 SeaBed Game Cover

-SeaBed is a single player action game with a mystery theme.
+SeaBed is a single player action game with romance, mystery and anime themes.
 It was developed by Paleontology and was released on December 19, 2017.
-It received positive reviews from critics and overwhelmingly positive reviews from players.
+It received positive reviews from critics and very positive reviews from players.

 Skip User Reviews

-• The lack of dialogue tags can lead to confusion about which character is speaking, making it difficult to follow conversations at times.
+• Lack of voice acting and dialogue tags can cause confusion about which character is speaking at times.

 • story

-• “The story jumps from one place to another, usually placing its focus on scenes that are mundane by nature: a day at school, an afternoon shopping, maybe a trip or a car drive, which can feel like filler and doesn't push the plot forward.”
+• “The story jumps from one place to another, usually placing its focus on scenes that are mundane by nature: a day at school, an afternoon shopping, maybe a trip or a car drive.
+In a traditional story, these scenes would be considered 'filler', as they don't push the plot forward in any way or offer substantial character development.”

 • music